 Thank you for all your love and support.
 Now let’s try to relax before Rob Zombie’s Munsters comes out and the discourse becomes unbearable.

-$2 a month gets you access to this and other exclusive content!
+$2 a month gets you access to this review of 1983’s Two of a Kind and other exclusive content!

 This November, Lyons Press (a division of Rowman & Littlefield) will publish A Convenient Parallel Dimension: How Ghostbusters Slimed Us Forever, a comprehensive history of the Ghostbusters film franchise authored by me, James Greene, Jr. Please scroll past the beautiful cover to learn more.